mircealungu/mircea/essays/devx-and-ai.md

 	- Architecture - if you need the average architecture, it can help you -- but Amdahl's Law means that this will not make a difference - the effort of architecting is not that large; it's upfront; and can not be replaced with experience
 - Can we have open models, the way that we have open source -- models that are not black boxes that belong to a corporation, but rather, that are created and maintained in the open?
 After all, they are built on the data in the open internet.
 - Localized LLM agents instead of the basic search that websites are using nowadays.
 E.g., StackOverflow search is currently abysmal.
 Maybe this is why they have announced that they are working on a LLM powered interface.
 (Still open: how could such a system solve the attribution problem?)
+- Is the internet going to be filled with more generated junk?
+StackOverfow observed that this was a problem already in December 2022.
+Users started generating answers and pasting them in although they were low-quality.
+Decreases the quality of the platform.
+The [discussion thread](https://meta.stackoverflow.com/questions/421831/temporary-policy-generative-ai-e-g-chatgpt-is-banned) illustrates the limitations of ChatGPT...
+It also acknowledges the problem: detection is not easy.
+- How are companies going to ensure the **legality of the generated code**?
+See the NY Times articles parroted back in full by ChatGPT.
+What about licensing?
+The current solution seems to be often to ban the technology all together.
+- **Better UIs - Beyond chat and auto-complete** -- some of these companies push towards replacing all the UI with chats.
+I think we have to go the other way around.
+We have developed rich user interactions over the recent years; how can we integrate the LLM inside them?